-The usual cause is a penetration and bacterial inoculation of the sheath.
+The usual cause of infectious flexor tenosynovitis is a penetration and bacterial inoculation of the sheath.

 Infectious flexor tenosynovitis causes Kanavel signs:

 X-rays should be taken to detect occult foreign bodies.
 Acute calcific tendinitis and RA can restrict motion and cause pain in the tendon sheath but can usually be differentiated from infectious flexor tenosynovitis by a more gradual onset and the absence of some Kanavel signs.
 Disseminated gonococcal infection can cause tenosynovitis but often involves multiple joints (particularly those of the wrists, fingers, ankles, and toes), and patients often have recent fever, rash, polyarthralgias, and often risk factors for an STD.
 Infection of the tendon sheath may involve atypical mycobacteria, but these infections are usually more indolent, especially in immunocompromised patients ( 1 Diagnosis reference Infectious flexor tenosynovitis is an acute infection within the flexor tendon sheath.
 Diagnosis is suggested by Kanavel signs and confirmed with x-rays.
 Treatment is surgical drainage and antibiotics... read more ).